Ahhh, bean soup.

 And all three were quite pleased with this newest concoction of mine.
 It's a crowd-pleaser, and so nourishing to the soul on a cold night.
 We paired it with toasted naan for dipping, but any good quality crusty bread would do.
-We didn't get fancy with toppings, but I imagine that a little diced avocado, fresh cilantro, or good hot sauce would be nice here, too.
+We didn't get too fancy with the toppings, but I imagine that a little diced avocado, fresh cilantro, or good hot sauce would really elevate the dish.

 This recipe is simple.
-Not a ton of seasonings and spices like I usually feature, but I like it as a base for hosting your own creativity.
-My husband just finished off the leftovers and added roasted, smashed fingerling potatoes and roasted Brussels sprouts to his bowl.
+Not a ton of seasonings and spices like I usually lean on, but I like it as a base for hosting your own creativity.
+My husband just finished off the leftovers and added roasted, smashed fingerling potatoes and Brussels sprouts to his bowl.
 It was actually pretty good!
-So add what you see fit, and adjust seasonings based on your preference.
-But I'll continue to enjoy it just as is, simple, hearty, flavorful, and downright delicious.
+So add what you see fit or have on hand, and adjust seasonings based on your preference.
+As for me, I'll continue to enjoy it just as is, simple, hearty, flavorful, and downright delicious.
 I hope you feel like a dinner guest at our table with this soup, and I hope your guests like it, too.

 Serves 5-6 large bowls.

 1 cup dry black beans